Diablo II: Resurrected: Reception

 Diablo II: Resurrected received favorable reviews upon release according to Metacritic, where the PC version has a weighted average of 80 out of 100.

 While acknowledging that the gameplay sometimes feels dated, Game Informer said that Diablo II "remains the standard against which all other ARPGs are judged" and it is "still a blast, even today".
 PC Gamer, which called the game a proud dinosaur, said that its simple gameplay seems revolutionary compared to modern games oriented around micropayments.
 The reviewer said that the game is targeted toward diehard fans, who will resist any changes, which makes it a less appealing entry point for new players than Diablo IV.
 IGN wrote that the game is "pretty fun when you get past the clunkiness", but it ignores 20 years of evolution in game design.
-Although GameSpot's reviewer said Resurrecteds fidelity to the original game is sure to please fans, its retro design makes it "challenging to recommend over modern contemporaries".
+Although GameSpots reviewer said Resurrecteds fidelity to the original game is sure to please fans, its retro design makes it "challenging to recommend over modern contemporaries".

 Game Informer called the new graphics "stunning", and PC Gamer praised the additional detail and changes, such as de-objectifying one of the female characters.
-GameSpot's review highlighted the graphics as "strikingly gorgeous".
+GameSpots review highlighted the graphics as "strikingly gorgeous".

 The game sold 5 million copies by April 2022.